 The easiest way to convince employees of the benefits of a tool: be transparent from the very beginning and explain why this new tool was purchased and what it is supposed to achieve.

-That's Stackfield: Stackfield combines project management, communication and collaboration in a single platform, which should prevent constant switching between countless tools for different purposes.
+That's Stackfield: Stackfield combines project management, communication, and collaboration in a single platform, which should prevent constant switching between countless tools for different purposes.

 The most important tools on Stackfield: projects, task management views, file management, document management, calendar views, team chats, private messages, individual group chats, private calls (audio, video, screen sharing) and group calls (audio, video, screen sharing).

 This is what makes Stackfield special: Stackfield links all contents in such a way that the exchange within the team remains traceable.
-All elements can be commented and provided with file attachments.
+All elements can be commented on and provided with file attachments.

 This makes Stackfield more secure than US tools: Stackfield is a German provider that is also subject to German jurisdiction.
 Unlike US providers, Stackfield is only bound by European and German data protection laws.
 The U.S. government cannot force Stackfield to hand over data, since corresponding U.S. laws, such as the Cloud Act, only require American companies to do so.
 In contrast to US providers, a German provider means legal certainty.